 “The FTL research has been going on in Beane’s family for generations.
 Beane’s father knew about the Fourth Consortium and actually engineered Tyler from remnant Fourth Consortium genetic material.
 Tyler is a hybrid human-Edochian, and the only one to survive the experiments.”

-“What super powers did he gain from that?
+“What superpowers did he gain from that?
 And why did he get to run around free?
 Usually people like him occupy small rooms in a lab.”

 “Beane’s father thought he’d failed.
 The only visual indication Tyler has that he’s a hybrid is his eyes.
 They’re all black.
 But that’s it.
 Other than being half a Halloween costume, Tyler has no outward indication that he’s not entirely human.
 No telepathic ability.”